pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Gatsby Wordpress/your-first-customization.md

 ## Consuming the Data in Gatsby

-Now we should have two queries, `IndexPage`, and `PostWithComments`.
+Now we should have two queries, `IndexPage`, and `PostWithCommentsById`.
 We'll need one more short query for the `createPages` API.
 It will be included in the next section.

 :::info